tsytsykvitaliy/digital-forensics-network-forensics-challenge/README.md

 ### Opening a Packet
 So before we dive deep into Wireshark, we first need to understand what we will be looking at.
 This all starts with understanding the IP packet structure\!
-When we look at network traffic we will often be looking at TCP/IP packets so this is where we will start.
+When we look at network traffic, we will often be looking at TCP/IP packets so this is where we will start.

 ![](telnet.png)